 NOTE: If the batteries need to be charged more often or take longer to charge than normal, they may need to be replaced.
 Contact a qualified technician.

-NOTE: The batteries can be charged using the on-board battery charger OR by plugging an independent battery charger into the port located on the front of the joystick.
+NOTE: The batteries can be charged using the on-board battery charger or by plugging an independent battery charger into the port located on the front of the SPJ-80/DPJ/MPJ joysticks.

 Battery Charger Operation